 5. Color the yarn lightly with a Sand (#70) Prismacolor marker.
 At first, the yarn will look too dark, but the color sinks in and also fades a bit after your first cast.
 When wet, the fly will have nice pinkish tan hue.
 After you've colored the yarn, you can touch the copper wraps with head cement.
 Even though I never used to use "head" cement and I've never had either a killer bug or killer kebari come apart, it's probably not a bad idea.

-6. Tie in a small feather from a hen pheasant or partridge and make one
+6. Tie in a small feather from a hen pheasant neck and make one

 7. Tie off the hackle, trim, form a neat head and whip finish.
 I use a dark brown thread, which complements the body color nicely.